BenjaminFourmaux/k8s-api_tester/README.md

 ## Features ✨
 - [x] Send a HTTP request
-- [X] Declare tests using a YAML file who describe test
+- [x] Declare tests using a YAML file who describe test
-- [ ] Dockerfile to build the Docker image 🐳
+- [x] Dockerfile to build the Docker image 🐳
+- [x] Wget and Curl package are installed !
 - [ ] Kubernetes YAML manifest to deploy pod for test in your Kube env ⚓

 ## To start unsing API Tester 🚀